wadegroux/United-States-Accident-Analysis-Project/README.md

 **Checking Primary Key Constraints**

-I now will write a new query that will check for NULL values in the primary key column('ID').
-I should get 0 NULL values as a result
+I will now write a new query that checks for NULL values in the primary key column ('ID').
+The result should be 0 NULL values.

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/e4404ea5-f10b-4535-b302-5da174564bab)

-0 NULL VALUES FOUND
+ Result = 0 NULL VALUES FOUND

-**Checking Consistency in 'STATE' and 'CITY' Columns** I will write a query that checks for NULL values in the state and city columns.
+**Checking Consistency in 'STATE' and 'CITY' Columns** I will write a query that checks for NULL values in the state, and city columns.

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/5d9ee9ef-722a-4199-af2a-068ab10f59c6)

-The columns contained 0 NULL values
+The columns contained 0 NULL values.

 # Data Cleaning: Aggregate Functions For Summarization
 **Counting Number Of Accidents Per State**